JyyHuang/SpaceInvaders/README.md

 # SpaceInvaders Clone
-A shortened version of the game Space Invaders written in C++
+A shortened version of the game Space Invaders written in C++ using GLFW and glad libraries